Changing Complex Systems – 3 Key Steps for facing complex problems

 It’s not about Management

 Go beyond C-Level and involve everyone.
 Successful and long-lasting systems change is only possible when you have as many stakeholders on board as necessary.
 Diversity and Inclusion is there a MUST.
 As mentioned before, you need to enable everyone involved with systems thinking methods and give everyone a stake in participating.
 This does not only give everyone a feeling of empowerment but also creates spaces for thoughts and dialogue which might help to bring the change forward.
-Be honest and transparent in your communication, don’t build silos for management and thing of developing a shared space for exchange.
+Be honest and transparent in your communication, don’t build silos for management and think of developing a shared space for exchange.

 Systems thinking is an approach to tackle global scale or very complex problems.
 Again we see that it is very important to have a common understanding of change, change management, and that we have to empower everyone to be a part of this change.
 When you think holistically about this and when every stakeholder has a systems mindset, then you will see that change management in complex systems is doable and also successful.